jingzhian/mkdocs-md-notes/docs/dermatology.md

   - Systemic therapy: methotrexate, calcineurin inhibitors, retinoids, apremilast, biologic agents(e.g. tumor necrosis factor inhibitors such as etanercept)
 - Systematic treatment are also used if patients have psoriatic arthritis.

+#### Inverse Psoriasis

 #### Guttate Psoriasis
 HIV and streptococcal pharyngitis are associated with flares of guttate psoriasis. presents with scattered, scaly, erythematous papules or small plaques, typically following an acute streptococcal infection.

 Guttate psoriasis presents with widely scattered, erythematous, scaly papules and plaques.
 It typically follows a streptococcal infection but can also occur in patients with rheumatoid arthritis, especially those on tumor necrosis factor-α inhibitors.
 Treatment options include ultraviolet phototherapy, topical glucocorticoids, and vitamin D analogs.

-#### Inverse Psoriasis
+#### Pustular Psoriasis

+- Long period of psoriasis
+- Stop being compliant
+- Steroid use

+Management

+- Methotrexate, cyclosporine,
+- Early admission of patient and dermatology consult

 ### Pityriasis Rosea
 A common, self-limiting papulosquamous eruption, affecting children and young adults.